YawarRaza7349/YawarRaza7349.github.io/index.md

 _[Original post](https://www.linkedin.com/feed/update/urn:li:activity:7194053165376237570/)_

 It's worth considering that leaders should be familiar with their employees' responsibilities in a different way than the employee themself is.
 It's less useful to learn how for-loops work than it is to, for example, observe how developers use their tools and processes at a high-level, something that the developer might not have consciously analyzed about themself.
 This knowledge is then used to help coordinate everyone with each other.
 The point of a leader as a distinct role is to take on a different responsibility than the other members of the team, which entails a different perspective.

+### All Comments

+For those with a LinkedIn account, the rest of my comments [can be found here](https://www.linkedin.com/in/yawarraza7349/recent-activity/comments/).

 ## Experience